jewelsofthought/neshama/site/posts/parashot/Eikev.md

 Said Moses: “If this is the case, why should Your wrath burn against Your people?”
 (Midrash Rabbah)

-_Note: Now that is a question I have often asked?
-Why is G-d so upset with the people for making a Golden Calf?_
+{NOTE: Now that is a question I have often asked?
+Why is G-d so upset with the people for making a Golden Calf?}

 This is what Moses said: “Master of the Universe!
 When I asked You what their merit was that You should redeem them, since they are idolaters, You said: ‘You see them only now as idolaters, but I can foresee them departing from Egypt, and My dividing the Red Sea for them, and bringing them into the wilderness, and giving them the Torah and revealing Myself unto them face to face, and them accepting My kingship—yet denying Me at the end of forty days by making the calf!’